Tuesday, December 18, 2012

 TIP #5 of 7: GET ON THE BULL HORN

 Have you been able to toot your own horn?
-Find a way to balance your interview skills with clarity and confidence.
+Find a way to balance clarity and confidence.
 To some people, you might sound like you’re bragging.
-Ignore those ignorant people who don’t understand the need to tell others about accomplishments.
+Go tell others about your accomplishments.
 Have you prepared something to say?
 Are you ready?
 Have you practiced?
-Think about what you are saying to others, what you are writing to others about yourself, and what kind of an impression you are making.
+Think about what you are saying to others and what kind of an impression you are making.
 Do you wait for others to introduce you, or can you introduce yourself?
 If you were your own best fan, what would you want to hear yourself say?
 Imagine that the power button is on, and the bull horn has been handed to you.
-What is it that you are going to say in order to market your book?
+What is it that you are going to say in order to tell someone about your book?
 Stop complaining.
 Stop making excuses.
-Get on the bull horn with a purpose.
+Get on the bull horn and know your purpose.

-EXTRA TIPS: Just like a shooter will go out and practice shooting at targets, an author should practice telling others about their book before they miss the opportunity.
+EXTRA TIPS: Just like a shooter will go out and practice shooting at targets, make use of your time.
+Go practice telling others about your book before you miss the opportunity.
 Are you ready for the bull horn to come by your way?
 Go stand in front of a mirror and practice, or make a recording of your own pitch.
 Does it sound interesting to you?

 So, you are already on Twitter, Facebook, Linked In, Amazon, and possibly several other social media networks.
 Then why isn’t your hot book selling?
-It could be that you are taxiing around on the ground in your airplane when you should be taking flight.
-Find out how to get in the social loop, more effectively.
-It could be that while you were taxiing around, your airplane fell into a pothole.
+Most likely, you are taxiing around on the ground in your airplane when you really want to be flying.
+Find out how to get in the loop more effectively.
+It could be that while you are taxiing around, your tire fell into a pothole.
 Stay away from trouble, dead ends, and ditches.
 Are you waiting for someone else to fly your plane?
 Don’t.
+No one else is flying your plane.
 Did you get carried away trying to find the pot at the end of the rainbow?
-Get back on track by overseeing the process of media interviews and presenting yourself as a professional.
-Get exposure, yes, but stay away from bad publicity firms that will suck $2,000 to $10,000 a month from you without giving you any results.
+Get back on track by overseeing the process of interviews and presenting yourself as a professional.
+Get exposure, yes, but stay away from bad publicity firms that will take $2,000 to $10,000 a month from you without giving you any results.

-EXTRA TIPS: Make the steps necessary to promote your book by knowing how to send out a media blast.
+EXTRA TIPS: Make the steps necessary to promote your book.
 Stop shouting, “Buy my book!”
 Stop shouting, “Give me a five star rating!”
-No one wants to feel cornered.
-Compelling ideas will make producers knock on your door.
-They want to increase their ratings.
-They don’t want to work with curmudgeons.
+Ask but do not demand.
+Compelling ideas will stir interest.
+Keep an eye on your ratings.
+People don’t want to work with curmudgeons.

 TIP #7 of 7: AN EFFECTIVE AUTHOR WEBSITE